jaspock/tpln2425/docs/text.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>, and a transformer <a target="_blank" href="https://colab.research.google.com/github/jaspock/me/blob/main/docs/materials/transformers/assets/notebooks/transformer.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a> following the implementations discussed in [this section](https://www.dlsi.ua.es/~japerez/materials/transformers/implementacion/#code-transformer) and the next two.

 The idea is for you to study and slightly modify the notebooks we are working on.
-In a later class, a more advanced assignment involving modifying the transformer's code will be presented.
+We will also present the [assignment](assignment-interpretability.md) on mechanistic interpretability you need to submit for this module of the course.

 ## Third session (January 8, 2025)